Your prices have been refreshed.

 - One of only three Perth Mint sovereign dates issued under Queen Victoria

-- The Perth Mint mintmark
+- Features the Perth Mint mintmark

 - Uncirculated condition